ilandaniele/mighty-hive-test/README.md

+# Installation
+Download the repository and run the command 'npm i' on console

 # How to run
 To run the application we need to run 'npm start' command on console.
 Then, we open our navigator and in the URL tab we insert: 'localhost:8080'.